All rights reserved © 2012 by Ernest Bywater

-The computer keeps all data, and provides all the services.
-It’s voice activated and able to create real objects then teleport them to where you are: food, furniture, clothes, etc. The medical technology heals broken bones, stab wounds, etc. in minutes, but it won’t fix existing issues like cancer, amputations, etc. Around 2011 (Earth time) the computers were upgraded with the addition of a number of Artificial Intelligence (AI) controllers for each major function, and a co-ordinating AI.
+The computer keeps all data and provides all of the services.
+It’s voice activated and able to create real objects then teleport them to where you are: food, furniture, clothes, etc. The medical technology heals broken bones, stab wounds, etc. in minutes, but it won’t fix existing issues like cancer, amputations, etc. Around 2011 (Earth time) the computers were upgraded with the addition of a number of Artificial Intelligence (AI) controllers for each major function along with a co-ordinating AI.

 Originally the staff members were all from Cassandra.
 A humanoid supervisor from another world is brought in around 2011 (Earth time) to provide more control and better management of the facility.

-The universe was started in 2005, and the stories are set with Earth as the modern day Earth because this simplifies many aspects of the story.
+The universe was started in 2005 and the stories are set with Earth as the modern day Earth because this simplifies many aspects of the story.
 There is no reason why a story can’t be set in an earlier historical period of Earth, but you’d need to be aware of the developments that it pre-dates.
-The current canon has the system being in use for some hundreds of years, with some recent changes.
-Also, the information provided has the system being established during Earth’s 13th Century with people transplanted from that time, then made operational soon after that.
+The current canon has the system being in use for some hundreds of years plus the recent changes.
+Also, the information provided has the system being established during Earth’s 13th Century with the people transplanted from that time.
+The system was operational soon after that.

-It’s a single planet created by the repetitive collisions of spatial objects adding to the mass over time; unknown numbers of meteors and asteroids colliding together.
-Terra-formed by aliens with an atmosphere created using gases and fluids released from the frozen rocks of the planet in the process.
-Then more suitable gases added by the aliens.
-A vapour cloud was added to hold in the heat, and to mitigate harmful solar radiation.
+It’s a single planet created by the repetitive collisions of spatial objects adding to the mass over time from an unknown number of meteors and asteroids colliding together.
+Terra-formed by aliens with an atmosphere created using gases and fluids released from the frozen rocks of the planet in the process and then more suitable gases added by the aliens.
+A vapour cloud was added to hold in the heat and to mitigate harmful solar radiation.
 The aliens decided the climate was best suited for the flora and fauna of Earth, so they were transplanted.
-Some did well, while others didn’t survive.
-Why some didn’t do as well as others is heavily researched, but not clearly identified, so it’s still unknown as to why.
+Some did well while others didn’t survive.
+Why some didn’t do as well as the others is heavily researched, but not clearly identified, so it’s still unknown as to why.